-Project time tracking is available to our Complete and Concierge customers.
+Project time tracking is available to our Plus and Premium customers.
 If you don’t have access to this feature, upgrade your plan.

 At this time, Gusto Project Tracking is not compatible with pay schedules set up by "employee type" or for contractors.